yura415/lastfm-booster/README.md

         lastfm-booster --method scrobbleRandom --nolog

-Search for artists with tag "post-rock" and add to library.
+Get users from user "TaggingMachine" and add it to your library.
+(TaggingMachine has 100k artists)

-        lastfm-booster --method addToLibrary --tag=post-rock
+        lastfm-booster --method addToLibrary --user=TaggingMachine